namatoj/dots/readme.md

 - [ ] Modify docker-compose to store database file outside of container
 - [ ] Fix https for websocket
 - [ ] Prevent adding dots if connection to backend fails
+- [ ] Set map id as query parameter if not set

 ## Suggestions